Defense of Sihang Warehouse: Imperial Japanese Forces

-Captain Ōkouchi Denshichi of the Shanghai SNLF.

 Captain Okochi Denshichi had been assigned command of the Shanghai SNLF on November 16, 1936, and was promoted to Rear Admiral at the beginning of the following month.
-Prior to the Battle of Shanghai the Shanghai SNLF had a strength of just over 2300 men, but in response to the Oyama Incident on August 9, 1937, the force would be hastily reinforced with Special Naval Landing Forces and ship crews deployed on land.
-Reinforcements would continue to arrive throughout the course of the battle, eventually bringing the force to just over 10,000 men in strength by October 1937.
+Prior to the Battle of Shanghai the Shanghai SNLF had a strength of just over 2300 men, but shortly before the battle the force began to be hastily reinforced with additional Special Naval Landing Forces and ship crews deployed on land.
+Reinforcements would continue to arrive throughout the course of the battle and by October 1937 the force exceeded 10,000 men in strength.

-On October 27, 1937, the Shanghai SNLF began their advance on Zhabei, organizing their 2nd, 3rd, 6th, 10th, and 12th Battalions into the "Zhabei Force" for the operation.
+On the morning of October 27, 1937 the Shanghai Special Naval Landing Force would launch an attack to take over Zhabei.
+Their attacking forces were known as the "Zhabei Force," and made of the Shanghai SNLF"s 2nd, 3rd, 6th, 10th, and 12th Battalions.
 The Shanghai SNLF 10th Battalion would be assigned to the Zhabei Force's Southern Section and serve as the main force opposing the defenders of Sihang Warehouse.

-The 10th Battalion had been raised in August 1937 from some 520 reservists at the Sasebo and Kure Naval Districts.
-Lieutenant Commander Haji Kitaro, an instructor at the Naval Gunnery School in Yokosuka was appointed as to the Shanghai SNLF to serve as the battalion's commander.
-Since landing in Shanghai on August 19, the battalion had engaged in intense urban combat and suffered a number of casualties.

-During the assault on Sihang Warehouse the exact number of participating troops is unclear, however the Shanghai SNLF 10th Battalion numbering over 500 men at the time of its formation was reinforced with approximately 250 sailors of the Yokosuka 2nd Independent SNLF Company and over 200 sailors from the Kure 1st SNLF.
-The Shanghai SNLF's 8th and 9th Companies, originally attached to the 4th Battalion (Artillery Battalion), would also provide support with howitzers and mountain guns.

-A number of Western historians including Eric Niderost and Stephen Robinson have stated the Warehouse was attacked by the Imperial Japanese Army's 3rd Division.
-However, period Japanese military reports, Senshi Sosho—the official war monographs of the Imperial Japanese Army and Navy authored by the Japanese National Institute for Defense Studies, and the IJA 3rd Division's unit history record that the Division was engaged nearby in the Suzhou River Crossing Operation at the time.
+The 10th Battalion—noted as a reservist battalion—had a strength of 506 men and 21 officers under the command of Lieutenant Commander Haji Kitaro.